MohamedWagdy7/eJPT-notes/README.md

       * monitor application logs,file system changes and OS changes by sensors.
 ### IPS
 * **I**ntrusion **P**revention **S**ystems ddetect and drop millicious requests when detected.
+## Spot on Obstacle
+* To know if the company has a firewall-like mechanism:
+  * if the firewall is in place , when u sent TCP SYN the reply will be TCP RST/ACK instead of TCP SYN/ACK